Split the config into two versions:

 heavily based on stow, I wanted a solution

 that integrates well with it.
-That’s when I came across envsubst
+That’s when I came across envsubst from

 GNU gettext, which immediately stood